-- If you have completed fewer than 24 transferrable college credits at the time of application, your high school record will be taken into consideration along with your GPA for college course work.
+- Fewer than 24 transferrable college credits completed at the time of application - your high school record will be taken into consideration along with your college academic record.

-- If you have completed more than 24 transferrable college credits at the time of application, a decision will be based on your cumulative GPA from all previously attended post-secondary institutions.
+- 24 or more transferrable college credits completed at the time of application - a decision will be based on your college academic record including coursework attempted, coursework completed and cumulative GPA from all previously attended post-secondary institutions.

 In most cases, it is recommended that all applicants present at least a 2.0 GPA in all college course work to be considered for admission.
 If you have credits from more than one college or university, all credits will be combined to determine the cumulative GPA for admission consideration.